Valiantiam/solarmark-aauthcogs/README.md

 AAuth Cogs for Solarmark

 > **Warning** <br>
 > This is built for Solarmark specifically.
 It is not guaranteed to work in any environment other than our own, and may have hard-coded values for some settings depending on our needs.
-Additionally, this app is in constant steady development and may often not be in a working state. **If you aren't us, you probably shouldn't use this.**
+Additionally, this app is in constant unpredictable development and may often not be in a working state. **If you aren't us, you probably shouldn't use this.**

 ## How to Install
 *(Assumes a docker environment and does not use correct standards for installing.
 Reall you/me should publish this to pypi.)*